Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-Traralgon - West has a high national income level according to AreaSearch aggregated ATO data for financial year 2022.
-The median income among taxpayers is $57,097 and the average income is $72,107.
-These figures compare to Rest of Vic.'s median of $48,741 and average of $60,693.
-Based on a 10.11% growth in wages since financial year 2022, current estimates for Traralgon - West are approximately $62,870 (median) and $79,397 (average) as of March 2025.
-According to the 2021 Census, household, family, and personal incomes in Traralgon - West rank modestly, between the 44th and 53rd percentiles.
-The largest income bracket comprises 32.8% earning $1,500-$2,999 weekly (5,732 residents), similar to the broader area where this cohort represents 30.3%.
-Housing costs are manageable with 88.0% retained.
-However, disposable income is below average at the 49th percentile and the SEIFA income ranking places Traralgon - West in the 5th decile.
+Traralgon - West has a high national income level based on the latest Australian Taxation Office data aggregated by AreaSearch for the financial year ending June 2022.
+The median income among taxpayers in Traralgon - West is $57,097, with an average income of $72,107.
+These figures compare to those for the Rest of Vic., which are $48,741 and $60,693 respectively.
+Considering a 12.16% growth in wages since June 2022, as indicated by the Wage Price Index, current estimates suggest median income would be approximately $64,040 and average income around $80,875 by September 2025.
+According to the 2021 Census data, incomes in Traralgon - West rank modestly, between the 44th and 53rd percentiles for household, family, and personal incomes.
+The largest income segment comprises 32.8% of residents earning $1,500-$2,999 weekly (5,746 individuals), which aligns with the broader area where this cohort also represents 30.3%.
+Housing costs allow for retention of 88.0% of income, though disposable income is below average at the 49th percentile.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income